marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 ### Real Deadlines

 There are deadlines in the real world.
 It's just the way it is.
 A company's life leads to situations where you need to have something done by a certain date.
 Let's say you run an online store and you need to release a crucial new feature before black Friday.
-If you miss this date, you will loose a lot of money and potentially destroy the company.
+If you miss this date, you will lose a lot of money and potentially destroy the company.

 If everyone is aware of it and the company is well prepared, facing a deadline can be easy and without stress.
 For instance if you need 1 month to get a feature out for black Friday, but you start working on it 6 months in advance, everything should be fine.